 22. Connect header drive hoses (A) and electrical harness (B) to the header.
 For instructions, refer to the header operator's manual.

-4.5.7 Detaching an R Series or R1 Series Header
+4.5.7 Detaching R or R1 Series Rotary Disc Header

 Detaching a header from the windrower involves removing the header's mechanical connection to the windrower and disconnecting the hydraulic and electrical connections.